 - 1 small tomato (cut into flat squares, for garnish)

-- Now it's time to prepare the filling.
-First, put a shallow pan on a medium flame and fry the onions in the olive oil until they are soft and reduced.
+- Put a shallow pan on a medium flame and fry the onions in the olive oil until they are soft and reduced.

 - Add the pine nuts and brown them along with the onion.